vertcoincash/vertcoincash-core/README.md

 What is Vertcoin Cash?
 ----------------------

-Vertcoin Cash is a fork of Bitcoin that is designed to resist the monopolisation of mining power.
+Vertcoin Cash is a fork of Bitcoin that is designed to embrace the all types of mining power.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins
  - 50 coins per block (25 after block 840,000)
  - Difficulty retargeting every block to recover from large hashrate swings
- - Lyra2REv2 proof of work algorithm for ASIC resistance
+ - ASIC support and multi-algorithm

 For more information, as well as an immediately useable, binary version of the Vertcoin Cash client sofware, see http://www.vertcoincash.org.